Projective representations of Hecke groups from Topological quantum field theory: Introduction

-In this paper, we will work on the skein version of TQFT constructed in \cite{BHMV2}, or equivalently the TQFT constructed from Temperley-Lieb-Jones (TLJ) categories \cite{Wang10}, \cite[Chapter~XII]{Tur10}.
-We generalize the modular data of TLJ-categories from the mapping class group representation of higher genus surfaces, and we find the representations of Hecke groups $\Gamma_q\in \PSL_2(\mathbb{R})$ ($\tilde{\Gamma}_q\in \SL_2(\mathbb{R})$), which are generated by $t_q= , \ s= $ ($q\geq 3$), and the image of $t_q$ is a diagonal matrix. \begin{Thm} We have projective (unitary) representations $h_r$ (where $r$ is the level of the theory) of $\tilde{\Gamma}_{2g+1}$ from the TQFT vector spaces $V_r(\Sigma_g)$.
-In particular, when $g=1$, $h_r(t_3),h_r(s)$ gives the modular data of TLJ modular categories.
-When $g=2$, we have $\mathcal{J}:=h_{r}(s)$ and a diagonal matrix $\mathcal{T}_r:=h_r(t_5)$, satisfying the relations:
+In this paper, we focus on the skein version of TQFT constructed in \cite{BHMV2}, or equivalently the TQFT derived from Temperley-Lieb-Jones (TLJ) categories \cite{Wang10}, \cite[Chapter~XII]{Tur10}.
+We generalize the modular data of TLJ-categories through the mapping class group representation of higher genus surfaces, and we find the representations of Hecke groups $\Gamma_q\in \PSL_2(\mathbb{R})$ ($\tilde{\Gamma}_q\in \SL_2(\mathbb{R})$), which are generated by $t_q= , \ s= $ ($q\geq 3$), and the image of $t_q$ is a diagonal matrix. \begin{Thm} We have projective (unitary) representations $h_r$ (where $r$ is the level of the theory) of $\tilde{\Gamma}_{2g+1}$ from the TQFT vector spaces $V_r(\Sigma_g)$.
+In particular, when $g=1$, $h_r(t_3),h_r(s)$ provides the modular data of TLJ modular categories.
+When $g=2$, we define $\mathcal{J}:=h_{r}(s)$ and a diagonal matrix $\mathcal{T}_r:=h_r(t_5)$.
+They satisfy the relations:

 \end{Thm} It's natural to ask the following